zabbix/zabbix/templates/cloud/openstack/openstack_nova_http/README.md

 * `d` - current day until now;

-This template discovers servers present in Nova and monitors their statuses, but depending on different OpenStack use-cases, it, most likely, is not necessary to monitor all servers.
+This template discovers servers (instances) present in project and monitors their statuses, but depending on different use-cases, it, most likely, is not necessary to monitor all servers.
-To specify which servers to monitor, set the `{$OPENSTACK.SERVER.DISCOVERY.NAME.MATCHES}` and `{$OPENSTACK.SERVER.DISCOVERY.NAME.NOT_MATCHES}` macro values accordingly.
+To filter which servers to monitor, set the `{$OPENSTACK.SERVER.DISCOVERY.NAME.MATCHES}` and `{$OPENSTACK.SERVER.DISCOVERY.NAME.NOT_MATCHES}` macro values accordingly.
 This logic also applies to other low-level discovery rules.

-## Setup

-This template is not meant to be used independently.
-Host with __OpenStack by HTTP__ template will discover __Nova__ service automatically and create host prototype with this template assigned to it.

 **OpenStack configuration.**